A Systematic Literature Review on Detecting Software Vulnerabilities with Large Language Models: Vulnerability Detection with LLMs

 Several hybrid architectures combine multiple neural components, integrating RNNs, CNNs, and GNNs in sequence or parallel.
 For example, Chang et al.~\cite{changFineTuningPretrainedModel2024} process CodeBERT embeddings using a two-layer GCN and a BiLSTM.
 Bahaa et al.~\cite{bahaaDBCBILDistilBertBasedTransformer2024} use a multi-layer approach composed of a DistilBERT embedding layer followed by CNN and BiLSTM layers.
 Mei et al.~\cite{meiDetectingVulnerabilitiesIoT2023} use CodeBERT embeddings in three hybrid models, i.e., CLSTM, CBiLSTM (sequential structure), and CNN-BiLSTM (parallel structure).
 JianJie and Le~\cite{jianjieCodeDefectDetection2023} present a multi-base classifier combining BERT-encoder, GCN, CNN, and BiLSTM; the outputs are fused via stacking ensemble learning.
 Sun et al.~\cite{sunEnhancedVulnerabilityDetection2023} propose a stacking ensemble strategy that integrates serialization-based and graph-based neural networks to exploit complementary code semantics.

-\paragraph{\textbf{Other}} Some studies combine language models with other architectures that do not rely on RNNs, CNNs, or GNNs.
-Melo et al.~\cite{meloAreSparseAutoencoders2025a} evaluate the effectiveness of Sparse Autoencoders (SAEs) when applied to representations from LLMs, which are then classified using traditional machine learning models such as random forests.
+Some studies~\cite{jiangEnhancingFineGrainedVulnerability2025a,pengPTLVDProgramSlicing2023,xueAIDetectVulSoftwareVulnerability2025,meloAreSparseAutoencoders2025a,phamDefectscannerComparativeEmpirical2024} combine LLMs with \textit{\textbf{Other (S2.4)}} learning-based components that do not rely on RNNs, CNNs, or GNNs.
+For example, Melo et al.~\cite{meloAreSparseAutoencoders2025a} evaluate the effectiveness of Sparse Autoencoders (SAEs) when applied to representations from LLMs, which are then classified using traditional machine learning models such as random forests.
+Jiang et al.~\cite{jiangEnhancingFineGrainedVulnerability2025a} pass embeddings to a Policy network for prediction.
 Peng et al.~\cite{pengPTLVDProgramSlicing2023} use CodeBERT embeddings as input to a Transformer-based classifier.
-Xue et al.~\cite{xueAIDetectVulSoftwareVulnerability2025} perform feature fusion from multiple pre-trained models and process the combined representation with a Transformer model.
+Similarly, Xue et al.~\cite{xueAIDetectVulSoftwareVulnerability2025} perform feature fusion from multiple pre-trained models and process the combined representation with a Transformer model.